Tuna-Terps/DayZ-Player-Tracker/README.md

 4.)
 Replace placeholder values in tracker.js on lines 23 & 33 , as well as in your .env file !
 5.)
 Utilize VSC virtual terminal to run `npm tracker.js` 6.) run tracker.js file every 10-20 hours to ensure all logs all collected.
 Enjoy !

+*Contributions are welcome*
+For any major changes; please open a pull request and be sure to frequently test updates.

+Thanks again !